 Getting started can be hard, but lowering the barrier to entry helps.
 Podcasts, open source software and some video class sites are free to use, but books and conferences are a bit harder.
 For books, you can typically get a library card for free, and check out books to your hearts content.
 Conferences and paid video class sites can sometimes be covered by an employer if you’re lucky, otherwise you’ll have to cover it yourself.

 Making time to actually do some learning is not easy.
 It seems that everyone is somehow busier than ever.
-If you’re not in any sort of commitment to talk to someone, reading or watching videos while eating is a decent strategy.
+If you’re eating alone, reading or watching videos while eating is a decent strategy.
 Podcast are great for learning when you don’t have time.
 I recently changed jobs that tripled my commute, and now I listen to podcasts to and from work.
 I also like to listen to podcasts while I’m cleaning the house.
 Other than that, the only advice I can give you is that you have to make time for it.